Why a Dedicated Server Should Be Your Web Hosting Solution

 What happens when someone is excited to search your site and they sit there waiting for your pages to load.
 What do you think goes through their mind?
 They become very frustrated — I can promise you that.

 Often times they will leave because they don’t want to wait around.
 If the first page is slow they then imagine every other page loading slow as a pig.
 Nobody wants to waste time waiting.
 Consumers are impatient.
 They want things now.

 If they do leave they are very unlikely to every return.
 To help prevent that you should consider moving your website to a dedicated server.
-Here is why.
+According to one London app development firm, here is why.